-It’s that holly, jolly time of year where carols blare through crowded malls, masked shoppers squirrel about in search of deals a dozen, and people embrace either their inner angel or grinch as they gather with loved ones around tinsel-topped trees and share carefully prepared meals.
+It’s that holy, jolly time of year where carols blare through crowded malls, masked shoppers squirrel about in search of deals a dozen, and people embrace either their inner angel or grinch as they gather with loved ones around tinsel-topped trees and share carefully prepared meals.
 That’s the Hollywood version anyway.

 Our wonderful world is made up of people aplenty whose quirky Christmas customs get us eager to explore and embrace.
 Check out the following six countries’ traditions, and see if any can be added to your festive fun.